YellowOSM/YellowOSM/backend/README.md

 ### osm2pgsql/yosm.style

-syle file. this basically reduces the data we import to postgres.
+style file. this basically reduces the data we import to postgres.
+It tells osm2pgsql what keys it should consider.